msaxton/topic-model-best-practices/conclusions.md

 # Conclusions: Recommendations for the Best Practices in Building a Topic Model

-## Decide on the Use Case for th Topic Model
+## Decide on the Use Case for the Topic Model

 Topic models can serve many purposes.
 In this project I have indicated three: (1) the analysis of a large corpus of documents; (2) grouping documents based on similar content; and (3) information retrieval.
 The task of the topic model should dictate they way the topic model is built, different parameters will make a topic model more, or less, suited for a task.